melissa-hay/MySQL/README.md

 2.	`GROUP BY` by the attributes a1, …, ak
 3. Apply condition C2 to each group (may have aggregates)
     - `HAVING` is evaluated after `GROUP BY`
-5. Compute aggregates in S and return the result
+4. Compute aggregates and return the result

 # `HAVING` clause